geoffeolson/SLAMpy/Junk/!!!validated_inline_step1.md

-## Constructing the Linear System (Rule 1 Fully Fixed)
+## Constructing the Linear System

 This section derives the linear system used in Gauss-Newton optimization for Graph-Based SLAM.
-The goal is to construct the approximate Hessian matrix and the gradient vector from all pairwise constraints:
+The goal is to construct the approximate Hessian matrix $H$ and the gradient vector $b$ from all pairwise constraints.

-$$
-H, \quad b
-$$

 ---